k0kubun/pp/README.md

 // ...
 ```

-You can also create own instances that do not interfer with the default printer
+You can also create own instances that do not interfere with the default printer:

 ```go
 mypp := pp.New()
 mypp.SetOutput(os.Stderr)